Notice of Grant Award (NOA)

 Sponsor Requests Prior to Award, including “Just In Time”

 Sponsors may request additional/revised information and/or University Endorsement of Correspondence/Certifications prior to issuance of an award document.
 Requests by the sponsor may include information related to compliance or revisions to the proposal submitted, such as budgets and technical components.

 If subcontractors are involved, applicable information and approvals for IRB, IACUC, COI, SBSP must be obtained from authorized personnel from the subcontractor institution as well as Northwestern University approvals from the corresponding office, if necessary, for regulatory compliance.

 - IACUC Institutional Animal Care and Use Committee Approval

 Reviewing, Negotiating and Endorsing Agreements

-Authority to review, negotiate, and endorse sponsored project agreements has been delegated to the Office for Sponsored Research.
+Authority to review, negotiate, and endorse sponsored project agreements has been delegated to Sponsored Research.
 If information is received directly from the sponsor at the unit, school, or Principal Investigator level, communicate with the assigned Grant Officer in order to expedite the negotiation/ endorsement process.
 The status of negotiations can be reviewed in InfoEd under the specific proposal number (i.e. #SP00XXXXX).